 Keele Bursaries and Scholarships

 There is a Keele Bursary available to low-income students, paid in January-February.
 You do not need to apply for this bursary; the university uses the Student Finance assessment to see who qualifies as having low income.
+Please note, students who began at Keele in 2021/22 or 2022/23 will only receive the bursary for their first year, but those who started earlier will continue to receive it for each year of their degree.
+You can read about which bursary rules apply to you on the Keele website.

 There are a few other scholarships available through the university, depending on your circumstances and subject.
 This page has a link to university funds that you can browse.